Yield strength Re and offset yield Rp 0.2Upper yield strength and lower yield strength

-The yield point Re (yield strength) is a material characteristic value and is determined using tensile testing (e.g. standard series ISO 6892 (for metallic materials) or standard series ISO 527 (for plastics and composites)).
-The yield point is specified in MPa (megapascal) or N/mm².
+The yield strength Re is a material characteristic value and is determined using tensile testing (e.g. ISO 6892 standard series for metallic materials or ISO 527 standard series for plastics and composites).
+The yield strength Re denotes the stress during a tensile test up to which a material can be elastically deformed.
+The yield strength is specified in MPa (megapascal) or N/mm².

-Often an upper yield point ReH and a lower yield point ReL can be determined.
+It is often possible to determine both an upper yield strength ReH value and a lower yield strength ReL value.

 The upper yield point designates the stress up to which no permanent plastic deformation occurs in a material under tensile loading.
 The material does undergo deformation, however after withdrawal of the tensile stress it returns to its original form.
 If the upper yield point is exceeded, the plastic or permanent deformation begins; in tensile testing the specimen is irreversibly elongated.